prominence-eosc/docs/outputs.md

 ```
 The temporary URLs expire after 10 days, but the data itself is retained.

+**Note:** Even if a task fails, i.e. the exit code of the process is non-zero, stage-out of output files (or directories) will still
+be attempted.
+{: .notice--info}

+## Specifying output directories
+The option `--outputdir` can be used to specify the name of an output directory.
+In this case, a tarball of the directory is created and
+uploaded to object storage.

-## Downloading output files
+## Downloading output files or directories
-The `download` command enables all output files from a specific completed job to be automatically downloaded to the current directory.
+The `download` command enables all output files and/or directories from a specific completed job to be automatically downloaded to the current directory.
 For example:
 ```
 prominence download 193
 ```